 Equipment shall also signal to the Host alarms that occur.

-These two basic functions (sending events and alarms) constitute the Online/Local mode for which the equipment is controlled locally by the operator via the HMI of the Equipment Controller software.
-In this mode, the equipment informs the Host of its status changes but does not start a remote process (no remote control).
+These two basic functions (sending events and alarms) constitute the Online/Local mode for which the operator locally controls the equipment via the HMI of the Equipment Controller software.
+Under this mode, the equipment informs the Host of its status changes but the Host cannot start a recipe remotely (no remote control).

-In Online/Remote mode, the equipment receives commands from the Host to start a process or job: Remote Commands.
-In this mode the local operator interface is disabled.
+By contrast, when operating in Online/Remote mode, the equipment accepts commands from the Host to start a process or job: these are known as Remote Commands.
+Additionally, the system disables the local operator interface in this configuration.
 The equipment continues to send its status changes to the Host, which synchronize the Host with the equipment status to execute a complete scenario.

 GEM also defines additional services that allow, for example, to download the list of recipes or process programs from/to the equipment or to ensure the regular sending of process variables to the Host (Trace Data Collection).